dethebera/100-days-of-web-development/README.md

 ### Advanced Projects
 <br>

-Projects listed below are open-source projects so you can definitely study then and use the code....who knows you might end up with something new of your own? 😎
+The projects listed below are open-source projects so you can definitely study them and use the code....who knows you might end up with something new of your own? 😎

 - [PRETTIER](https://github.com/prettier/prettier) - Code formatter.